 Tuition varies based on your residency as well as the College you are accepted into.
 Please click in the following link for detailed information.

-You will need to visit the www.studentloans.gov website.
-Have your PIN available from when you completed the FAFSA, as you will need it to log in.
+You will need to complete the Master Promissory Note online.
+You will need your FSA ID and Password available to log in.
 Once logged in, click “Complete Master Promissory Note.”

 A grant is a gift.
 It does not have to be repaid and it is based on the student’s financial need.
 A scholarship is an achievement award which is usually based on academic grades, abilities, skills, test scores, class rank, etc. Loans are funds borrowed by the student and/or parent.
 In most cases, loans must be repaid with an interest charge and a specified repayment period.

 All bills are emailed to the students in July for Fall semester and December for Spring Semester.
-Any questions on billing, please contact the Business Office.
+Any questions on billing, please contact the Business Office at 304.336.8013.

 There are a few ways to contact us.
 By phone at 304.336.8016.
 By email at [email protected].
 Or by fax at 304.336.8088.

 You can feel free to contact us at anytime about your financial aid; however, once you are student here you will be able to check your financial aid in your West Liberty Information Network System (WINS) account at anytime.

 Your financial aid will be processed the first day of class of each semester.
 The funds will be disbursed to your account to cover any and all balances, followed by being disbursed to you through automatic deposit if any funds exceed your costs.

 Yes.
 In order to receive consideration for all programs you must file a Free Application for Federal Student Aid (FAFSA) each year.
 You will be able to file the FAFSA starting October 1st the year before you will be attending.
 You will use the prior-prior year’s taxes.
 Questions about which FAFSA to file or which tax year to report, please call our office 304.336.8016.